pkulchenko/ZeroBraneStudio/doc-faq.md

 ## How to specify a directory my script should be executed in for `require` commands to work?

-You can set the [project folder](doc-getting-started.html#project_folder), which will be used to set the current folder when your application is run or debugged.
+You can set the [project directory](doc-getting-started.html#project_directory), which will be used to set the current directory when your application is run or debugged.

 ## How to change background color in the editor?